felipmr/felipmr/README.md

 ### Welcome! 👋

-I’m Felipe Martins Rodrigues, a **Business Analyst** passionate about solving complex problems with data.
+I’m Felipe Martins Rodrigues, a **Business Analyst** passionate about solving complex business problems with data.
 My expertise lies in **analytics solutions**, **process optimization**, and delivering actionable insights that drive strategic decisions.
 Here's a bit about what I do and how I can help:

 - 🔭 **Currently working at:**
   [Nilo](https://nilo.health), a Series A LinkedIn Top 20 startup, where I’m leading initiatives in **health analytics** to enhance client operations and refine care pathways.
 My focus is on creating scalable dashboards, implementing efficient workflows, and leveraging data to maximize impact.